jamescherti/outline-indent.el/README.md

 ![License](https://img.shields.io/github/license/jamescherti/outline-indent.el)
 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.images/made-for-gnu-emacs.svg)

-The `outline-indent.el` Emacs package provides a minor mode that enables code folding and outlining based on indentation levels for various indentation-based text files, such as YAML, Python, and any other indented text files.
+The *outline-indent* Emacs package provides a minor mode that enables code folding based on indentation levels.

+The *outline-indent* package is a fast and reliable alternative to the *origami.el* and *yafolding.el* packages. (*origami.el* and *yafolding.el* are no longer maintained, slow, and known to have bugs that impact their reliability and performance.)

-In addition to code folding, `outline-indent.el` allows moving indented subtrees up and down, promoting and demoting sections to adjust indentation levels, customizing the ellipsis, and inserting a new line with the same indentation level as the current line, among other features.
+In addition to code folding, *outline-indent* allows:
+- Moving indented subtrees up and down,
+- promoting and demoting sections to adjust indentation levels,
+- customizing the ellipsis,
+- inserting a new line with the same indentation level as the current line,
+- and other features.

-The `outline-indent.el` package utilizes the built-in *outline-minor-mode*, which is *maintained by the Emacs developers* and is less likely to be abandoned like *origami.el* or *yafolding.el*.
-Since `outline-indent.el` is based on *outline-minor-mode*, it's also much much faster than *origami.el* and *yafolding.el*.
+The *outline-indent* package uses the built-in *outline-minor-mode*, which is *maintained by the Emacs developers* and is less likely to be abandoned like *origami.el* or *yafolding.el*.
+Since *outline-indent* is based on *outline-minor-mode*, it's also much much faster than *origami.el* and *yafolding.el*.

 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.screenshot.png)

 ![](https://raw.githubusercontent.com/jamescherti/outline-indent.el/main/.screenshot2.png)

-The `outline-indent.el` Emacs package offers a similar functionality to Vim's `set foldmethod=indent` setting.
+The *outline-indent.el* Emacs package offers a similar functionality to Vim's `set foldmethod=indent` setting.
 Just as in Vim, it allows to fold and unfold code sections based on their indentation levels.

 ## Table of Contents
 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->